 CoA Condition requirements Document reference receivers.
-22 Work must not commence until an ER has been approved by the Planning Secretary and engaged by the Proponent.
-Section 3.3 23 The Planning Secretary's approval of an ER must be sought no later than one (1) month before the commencement of Work.
-Section 3.3 24 The proposed ER must be a suitably qualified and experienced person who was not involved in the preparation of the EIS, SPIR or Submissions Report and is independent from the design and Construction personnel for the CSSI and those involved in the delivery of it.
-Section 3.3 A26 For the duration of the Work until the commencement of Operation, or as agreed with the Planning Secretary, the approved ER must: a) receive and respond to communication from the Planning Secretary in relation to the environmental performance of the CSSI; b) consider and inform the Planning Secretary on matters specified in the terms of this approval; c) consider and recommend to the Proponent any improvements that may be made to work practices to avoid or minimise adverse impact to the environment and to the community; d) review documents identified in Conditions C1, C3 and C8 and any other documents that are identified by the Planning Secretary, to ensure they are consistent with requirements in or under this approval and if so: i. make a written statement to this effect before submission of such documents to the Planning Secretary (if those documents are required to be approved by the Planning Secretary), or ii. make a written statement to this effect before the implementation of such documents (if those documents are required to be submitted to the Planning Secretary) for information or are not required to be submitted to the Secretary); regularly monitor the implementation of the documents listed in Conditions C1, C3 and C8 to ensure implementation is being carried out in accordance with the document and the terms of this approval; as may be requested by the Planning Secretary, help plan, attend or undertake audits of the development commissioned by the Department including scoping audits, programming audits, briefings and site visits, but not independent environmental audits required under Condition A34 of this approval; as may be requested by the Planning Secretary, assist the Department in the resolution of community complaints; as may be requested by the Planning Secretary, assist the Department in the resolution of community complaints; as may be requested by the Planning Secretary and of the Conditions C1, C3 and C8 and C8 and any document that requires the approval of the Planning Secreta Section 3.3 A29 Before the commencement of Construction, a Compliance Monitoring and Reporting Program must be prepared, endorsed by the ER and submitted to the Planning Secretary for information.
-Section 3.9 and 0
+A22 Work must not commence until an ER has been approved by the Planning Secretary and engaged by the Proponent.
+Section 3.3 A23 The Planning Secretary's approval of an ER must be sought no later than one (1) month before the commencement of Work.
+Section 3.3 A24 The proposed ER must be a suitably qualified and experienced person who was not involved in the preparation of the EIS, SPIR or Submissions Report and is independent from the design and Construction personnel for the CSSI and those involved in the delivery of it.
+Section 3.3 A26 Work must not commence until an ER has been approved by the Planning Secretary and engaged by the Proponent.
+The Planning Secretary's approval of an ER must be sought no later than one (1) month before the commencement of Work.
+The proposed ER must be a suitably qualified and experienced person who was not involved in the preparation of the EIS, SPIR or Submissions Report and is independent from the design and Construction personnel for the CSSI and those involved in the delivery of it.
+For the duration of the Work until the commencement of Operation, or as agreed with the Planning Secretary, the approved ER must: a) receive and respond to communication from the Planning Secretary in relation to the environmental performance of the CSSI; b) consider and inform the Planning Secretary on matters specified in the terms of this approval; c) consider and inform the Planning Secretary on matters specified in the terms of this approval; c) consider and recommend to the Proponent any improvements that may be made to work practices to avoid or minimise adverse impact to the environment and to the community; d) review documents identified in Conditions C1, C3 and C8 and any other documents that are identified by the Planning Secretary, to ensure they are consistent with requirements in or under this approval and if so: i. make a written statement to this effect before submission of such documents (if those documents are required to be approved by the Planning Secretary), to information or are not required to be submitted to the Secretary); in particular the implementation of the documents listed in Conditions C1, C3 and C8 to ensure implementation is being carried out in accordance with the document and the terms of this approval; a) as may be requested by the Planning Secretary, help plan, attend or undertake audits of the development commissioned by the Department including scoping audits, programming audits, briefings and site visits, but not independent environmental audits required under Condition A19 of t A29 Before the commencement of Construction, a Compliance Monitoring and Reporting Program must be prepared, endorsed by the ER and submitted to the Planning Secretary for information.
+Section 3.9 and 3.10